jmtexier/ios-plouc/README.md

 - Write rules ('How to Play?')

-- Choose a nice logo and a splashscreen
+- Enable IA difficulty levels

--
+- Add some sounds and animations